Skip to main content

 Strategies for increasing impact

-Research has been done on different factors and their effects on research impact.
-Some common strategies for increasing impact are listed below:
+From a bibliometrics perspective, research has been done on different factors and their effects on citation impact.
+Some common strategies for increasing citation impact are listed below:

 • Visibility: Make it easy for others to access your work by publishing in an Open Access journal and/or maximize the exposure of your publications by depositing open access versions in Spectrum, Concordia University’s Institutional Research Repository.
-Papers in Spectrum are indexed by Google Scholar, potentially increasing your citation impact.
+Papers in Spectrum are indexed by Google Scholar, potentially increasing the visibility of your work.

 For different studies that have been done on the impact of open access and citations see the resources provided by The Open Citation Project or SPARC Europe.

 • Usability: Deposit your original research data into a repository.
-If another researcher uses your data in their own research, there’s a good chance that they’ll be citing your work.
+If another researcher uses your data in their own research, there is a good chance that they will be citing your work.
 For more information on data deposition and granting agency requirements, please see Concordia Library's Research Data Management Guide.

 For studies related to data deposition and citation impact, see "Data reuse and the open data citation advantage" by Piwowar & Vision.